Skip to main content

 Business / team tier(USD/mo)Business $40/user/moBusiness $19/user/mo (Enterprise $39)

-Entry price(USD/month)~$20/mo (Pro)
+Entry Price(USD/month)~$20/mo (Pro)

 Pro Plan Price(USD/month)$20/mo

-Monthly Subscription Cost (Individual)(USD)$20$10
+Monthly Subscription Cost (Individual)(USD)$20$10 (limited) or $20 (full)

 Annual Subscription Cost(USD)$120$100

-Max Context Window(tokens)200,00012,000 tokens (GPT-4)
+Max Context Window(tokens)128,000 tokens128,000 tokens

 Free Tier Premium Requests Per Day(requests)2 (slow)Unlimited completions